ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 \[\[RFC editor: please remove this section before publication.]]

 The wire format aspects of the protocol are negotiated by changing the codepoint used for the SETTINGS_WT_ENABLED setting.
-Each draft version defines a distinct codepoint for SETTINGS_WT_ENABLED.
-Both the client and the server MUST send SETTINGS_WT_ENABLED with the codepoint corresponding to their supported draft version.
+Draft versions that introduce incompatible wire-format changes define distinct SETTINGS_WT_ENABLED codepoints.
+Both the client and the server MUST send
+SETTINGS_WT_ENABLED with the codepoint corresponding to their supported draft version.
 An endpoint that supports multiple draft versions sends a SETTINGS_WT_ENABLED value for each supported version, as each version uses a